Impermanence

 Impermanence, also known as the philosophical problem of change, is a philosophical concept addressed in a variety of religions and philosophies.
 In Eastern philosophy it is notable for its role in the Buddhist three marks of existence.
-It is also an element of Hinduism.
+It is also an important element of Hinduism.
 In Western philosophy it is most famously known through its first appearance in Greek philosophy in the writings of Heraclitus and in his doctrine of panta rhei (everything flows).
 In Western philosophy the concept is also referred to as becoming.

 Indian religions

 The Pali word for impermanence, anicca, is a compound word consisting of "a" meaning non-, and "nicca" meaning "constant, continuous, permanent".
 While 'nicca' is the concept of continuity and permanence, 'anicca' refers to its exact opposite; the absence of permanence and continuity.
 The term is synonymous with the Sanskrit term anitya (a + nitya).
 The concept of impermanence is prominent in Buddhism, and it is also found in various schools of Hinduism and Jainism.
 The term also appears in the Rigveda.